Customer Experience Is a Journey, Not a Destination

 Widget-based Visual Page Builder

 Kentico's new MVC widget-based web content editor is changing the way marketers craft and build pages and customer experiences.
 The drag-and-drop interface provides marketers with powerful and flexible tools that help them experiment quickly and often, independently of IT.
 For each page, the administrator can configure which widgets are allowed to be used in a widget zone on the page to avoid the risk of breaking the website unintentionally.
 This also ensures visual consistency across pages based on the same template.
 The new streamlined editing experience helps to alleviate the productivity constraints on marketers and content editors.
 It's all about empowering users to become truly agile, delivering a better customer experience faster.
-Some of the key features of the new page builder include:
+Some of the key features of the new MVC Page Builder include:

 Widget-based page builder — a content and experience editor using reusable components to design pages